baizhonghai/spd_ofh_hand_gesture/README.md

 ### 1. SPD Feature Extraction

-We adopt the MATLAB implementation from RiemannianCovDs and adapt it to our dataset structure to compute local Symmetric Positive Definite (SPD) covariance matrices.
+We adopt the MATLAB implementation from RiemannianCovDs（https://github.com/chenchkx/RiemannianCovDs.git） and adapt it to our dataset structure to compute local Symmetric Positive Definite (SPD) covariance matrices.

 Instructions:
 1. Adapt the code to your local directory structure.